kutoga/libtbsbincr/README.md

 ./crypt -r example # re-obfuscate
 ````

 All these function can also be used in the program itself. crypt is very easy and small, it shows how the API may be used.
 If you enable the log in the Makefile the crypt tool will shows many interesting details about which machine code has been changed to what code.
+It is important to know that your program if it is compiled, is NOT obfuscated.
+You first have to execute the crypt tool on it.

 If you have any questions do not hesitate to contact me.